achtnullzwei/Doorman/docs/en/changelog/firmware.md

 ### 🚨 Breaking Changes
 - **Re-setup Required!**
-   The new protocol means you’ll need to **reconfigure** your system.
+   The new protocol means you'll need to **reconfigure** your system.
 Old stored telegrams won't work anymore.
 Simply **press the apartment or entrance doorbell** to start the setup again.

    👉 **Check the [setup guide](https://doorman.azon.ai/guide/getting-started#interactive-setup) for details!**

 - **New Service Names**
-   We’ve made changes to the Home Assistant service names to make them easier to understand and use:
+   We've made changes to the Home Assistant service names to make them easier to understand and use:
    - **Old Format**:
      ```yaml
      service: esphome.doorman_s3_send_tcs_telegram